The modern roadster is a masterpiece of beauty, performance and superior engineering.

 How-to Apply Canvas Convertible Top Protectant

-- Shake the top protectant for 30 to 60 seconds.
+- Be sure to shake the top-protectant for 30 to 60 seconds.

 - Remove masking materials.

 - Check for overspray on paint.
-Remove overspray with prewax cleaner or polish.
+Remove any overspray with prewax cleaner or polish.

 How-to Apply Vinyl Convertible Top Protectant